 A renal disease diet restricts your intake of:

 If you have kidney disease, your kidneys are not filtering your blood as well as they should.
 This may cause certain nutrients to build up to unhealthy levels.
 You can ease the load on your kidneys by reducing your intake of these nutrients.
-This will reduce your risk of kidney-related complications.
+This will reduce your risk of kidney-related problems.
 It may also delay the progression of your disease.

 On this diet, you will limit or avoid a range of foods.
 You will need to work with a dietitian who specializes in kidney disease.
-The dietician can create a meal plan that is right for you.
+The dietitian can create a meal plan that is right for you.

 Sodium is found in table salt and many other foods.
 Most canned and processed foods contain high amounts.
 When the kidneys are not fully functioning, extra sodium can result in: